Be a Part of History – Volunteer!

 College/University Student Volunteers (18+, academic credit track)

-Applicants who would prefer to complete a printed application should contact Elizabeth Coleman by email at firstname.lastname@example.org.
-For additional information call 601-576-6985.
+Applicants who prefer a paper application should contact Elizabeth Coleman at email@example.com or 601-576-6985.

 For MDAH Volunteers Only: